phucminhle93/GPC_Case-Study-1/docs/about.markdown

 permalink: /Overview/
 ---

-## Summary

-The Bike Share Case Study is the capstone assignment of the Google Data Analytics Certificate.
+The **[Bike Share Case Study](https://phucminhle93.github.io/GPC_Case-Study-1/)** is the capstone assignment of the Google Data Analytics Certificate.
 Its completion marks my successful conclusion of the course and helps showcase some of the skills I have obtained.

 ## Description of Case Study